 Simple English definitions for legal terms

-Read a random definition: notice of deficiency
+Read a random definition: guilty

 The lawyer-witness rule is a principle that says if a lawyer might need to testify in a trial, they can't also be the lawyer for their client.
 This is to make sure that the lawyer doesn't have a conflict of interest and can't use their position as a lawyer to influence the case.
 The lawyer can only testify about small things that aren't important to the case or if it would be really hard for the client to find a new lawyer.